 In July last year, there were reports that Jon Watts was in talks to return as director of the Homecoming sequel.
 Those were confirmed by Kevin Feige at Brazil's Comic-Con (CCXP).
 Nobody was particularly surprised; Homecoming was a tremendous success, and Watts certainly got the feel for everybody's favorite wall-crawler.

 Chris McKenna and Erik Sommers Have Written the Script

 2017 was a good year for Chris McKenna and Erik Sommers.
 It saw a number of their scripts become blockbuster hits, including The Lego Batman Movie, Spider-Man: Homecoming, and Jumanji: Welcome to the Jungle.
-The duo also teamed up on Marvel's Ant-Man and the Wasp, which is currently in production.
+The duo also teamed up on Marvel's Ant-Man and the Wasp, which is due out in July.
 Sommers and McKenna appear to have become key players in Marvel, and have been hired to write the script for the Homecoming sequel too.